19 Simple Ways to Cook Everything Faster

 These microwave tricks will change the way you cook!

 Submerge your braising ingredients in about one inch of liquid, cover the pot, and cook, turning occasionally, adding a little liquid as necessary.

-We asked professional chefs to share quick fixes for the most common cooking mistakes.
+Check out these quick fixes for common cooking mistakes.